hpcleuven/VscDocumentation/source/antwerp/remote_visualization_uantwerp.rst

 Prerequisites
 -------------

-You'll need a ssh client on your desktop that provides port forwarding functionality on your desktop.
+You'll need an ssh client on your desktop that provides port forwarding functionality on your desktop.
 We refer to the :ref:`access and data transfer` section for information about ssh clients for various client operating systems.
 PuTTY (Windows) and OpenSSH (macOS, Linux, UNIX-compatibility environment on